FluidRay RT Tutorials Roundup #gettingstarted

 - Creating the Instancer node in the Graph Editor

 - Making the Instancer node duplicate the trees all over the scene

 - Making the duplicated trees stick on the terrain

-Introductory tutorial on how to setup a basic real-time image post-processing in FluidRay RT.
+An introductory tutorial on how to set up basic real-time image post-processing in FluidRay RT.